armory/documentation/_spinnaker_install_admin_guides/manual-service-account.md

   namespace: NAMESPACE
 ```

-Then create the binding:
+Then, create the binding:

 ```bash
 kubectl apply -f spinnaker-service-account.yml
 ```

-## Grant namespace-specific permissions
+## Grant Namespace Specific Permissions

-If you only want the service account to be able to access specific namespaces, then you can create a role (with a set of permissions) and rolebinding (attaching the role to the service account).
-You can repeat this multiple times.
-You will probably also have explicitly to do this for the namespace where the service account is, as it is not implicit.
+If you only want the service account to be able to access specific namespaces, then you can create a role with a set of permissions and rolebinding to attach the role to the service account.
+You can do this multiple times.
+Additionally, you will  also have explicitly  do this for the namespace where the service account is, as it is not implicit.

 Notes:

 * A Kubernetes `Role` exists in a given namespace and grants access to items in that namespace
 * A Kubernetes `RoleBinding` exists in a given namespace and attaches a role in that namespace to some principal (in this case, a service account).
 The principal (service account) may be in another namespace.
-* So if you have a service account in namespace `source`, and you want to grant access to namespace `target`, then you would do the following:
+* If you have a service account in namespace `source` and want to grant access to namespace `target`, then do the following:
   * Create the service account in namespace `source`
   * Create a Role in namespace `target`
   * Create a RoleBinding in namespace `target`, with the following properties:
     * RoleRef pointing to the Role (that is in the same namespace `target`)
     * Subject pointing to the service account and namespace where the service account lives (in namespace `source`)

-Feel free to change the names of resources to match your environment, as long as the namespaces are correct the the subject name and namespace match the name and namespace of your service account.
+Feel free to change the names of resources to match your environment.
+As long as the namespaces are correct, and the subject name and namespace match the name and namespace of your service account.

 ```yml
 # spinnaker-role-and-rolebinding-target.yml